 - All adults wash and dry their hands thoroughly.
 They need to wash and dry their hands at the following times: - on arrival to the preschool - after going to the toilet - before and after helping children with toileting - before and after giving first aid and/or medication - after helping a child with nose wiping - before and after eating or handling food - after patting or touching food - before and after preparing or cooking food - after coming in contact with any bodily fluids. - The preschool, furniture, equipment and toys are regularly cleaned / washed and well maintained. - A contracted cleaner cleans the preschool once a day.
-They remove rubbish, clean the floors, bathrooms and table tops. - Table-tops, mouthed toys, dirty linen, cleaning cloths and loaned hats are washed daily by the preschool staff. - Food handling, preparation and storage practices implement the recommendations of the NSW Health Food Authority. - Bodily fluids, such as blood, vomit, any contaminated items used in first aid and nappies are handled and disposed of safely by immediately placing in bins away from child access. - Any soiled children's clothing is placed in a sealed plastic bag by the SLSOs and put out of reach of the children in readiness to be taken home and washed by the child's family. - Lockers and shelf surfaces are wiped down daily by our school cleaner. - Bathrooms are cleaned daily by the cleaner and intermittently by staff when needed during the day, eg after mealtimes, - Puzzles are wiped after single use. - Outdoor equipment is wiped down once during the day and at the end of the day. - Writing utensils and paint brushes are limited and washed or wiped after use. - Tables are cleaned at regular intervals with detergent and warm water with a microfibre cloth.
+They remove rubbish, clean the floors, bathrooms and table tops. - Table-tops, mouthed toys, dirty linen, cleaning cloths and loaned hats are washed daily by the preschool staff. - Food handling, preparation and storage practices implement the recommendations of the NSW Health Food Authority. - Bodily fluids, such as blood, vomit, any contaminated items used in first aid and nappies are handled and disposed of safely by immediately placing in bins away from child access. - Any soiled children's clothing is placed in a sealed plastic bag by the SLSOs and placed in labelled "soiled clothing" bucket with lid in laundry area.
+Soiled clothing is taken home and washed by the child's family. - Lockers and shelf surfaces are wiped down daily by our school cleaner. - Bathrooms are cleaned daily by the cleaner and intermittently by staff when needed during the day, eg after mealtimes, - Refer to Preschool Cleaning Schedule for outline of items cleaned, frequency and processes. - Educators will also reduce health risks by implementing Standard Precautions for Infection Control, including: - ensure tissues, face cloths or cloth towels are not used for more than one child

-- Toys or construction items that have been used, are washed at the end of the day. - Books are wiped over after use. - Educators will also reduce health risks by implementing Standard Precautions for Infection Control, including: - ensure tissues, face cloths or cloth towels are not used for more than one child - use tissues when wiping a child's nose - after wiping a child's nose, wash hands thoroughly with soap and water and/or hand sanitiser - dispose of gloves, paper towels and tissues immediately after use into a container with a disposable liner - ensure children do not share personal items - ensure hand basins are not used for food or during preparation or rinsing soiled clothing - use disposable gloves at all times when dealing with bodily fluids, secretions or excreta and disinfect surfaces - soiled clothing is to be stored in a labelled plastic bag in laundry area for collection - Educators will support individual children who require assistance with toileting, whilst encouraging them to be responsible for their own toileting and hand washing.
+- use tissues when wiping a child's nose - after wiping a child's nose, wash hands thoroughly with soap and water and/or hand sanitiser - dispose of gloves, paper towels and tissues immediately after use into a container with a disposable liner - ensure children do not share personal items - ensure hand basins are not used for food or during preparation or rinsing soiled clothing - use disposable gloves at all times when dealing with bodily fluids, secretions or excreta and disinfect surfaces - soiled clothing is to be stored in a labelled plastic bag in laundry area for collection - Educators will support individual children who require assistance with toileting, whilst encouraging them to be responsible for their own toileting and hand washing.